nop33/si/src/content/subpage/donate/index.md

       Currently, donations are tax-deductible in Switzerland only.
 For tax-deductible donations from other countries, or to inquire about larger donations, please get in touch with our Co-Founder at konrad@simoninstitute.ch!
 seo:
-  description: As we begin a new round of fundraising, we’ve compiled key
+  description: The Simon Institute for Longterm Governance (SI) is a think tank at
-    information about SI to brief prospective funders on our work to date, our plans going forward, and the impact of additional funds.
+    the heart of the international system, seeking funding to strengthen the multilateral governance of transformative AI.
 ---